Flutter-Bounty-Hunters/flutter_shaders/CONTRIBUTING.md

 By contributing a shader to this website, you're applying this repository's license to the shader code.

 Did you write the shader code yourself?
-If so, make sure you're OK with applying the terms in [LICENSE].
+If so, make sure you're OK with applying the terms in [LICENSE](LICENSE).

 Did someone else write some or all of the shader code?
-Check the license on the shader code to ensure that you're allowed to post that code under the terms of our [LICENSE].
+Check the license on the shader code to ensure that you're allowed to post that code under the terms of our [LICENSE](LICENSE).

 ## What You'll Need
 Here's what you'll need when contributing a shader.